LordBadmintonofYorkshire/Overlay-Blocker/README.md

 Overlay-Blocker
 ===============

-Blocklist for obtrusive overlay elements on websites.
+AdBlock filter for obtrusive overlay elements and other various annoying elements on websites.